-Gauteng’s confirmed backlog for cataract operations has crept up to just under 14 000 people – although some ophthalmologists believe the number is at least triple this – given Covid-19 disruptions.
-The provincial health department, however, remains silent on any catch-up plans it may have.
+Gauteng’s confirmed backlog for cataract operations has crept up to just under 14 000 people, although some ophthalmologists believe the number is at least triple this - given Covid-19 disruptions.
+The provincial Department of Health, however, remains silent on any catch-up plans it may have.

-The worst backlogs are at Chris Hani Baragwanath Hospital, Thelle Mogoerane Hospital, Sebokeng Hospital and George Mukhari Hospital.
+The Democratic Alliance’s Member of the Gauteng Legislature Jack Bloom says the MEC for Gauteng Health Dr Nomathemba Mokgethi’s response to his questions in the legislature revealed that the worst backlogs are at Chris Hani Baragwanath Hospital, then Thelle Mogoerane Hospital, Sebokeng Hospital, and George Mukhari Hospital.

-“The waiting times are also very variable; the longest being two years at Mamelodi Hospital, 22 months at Sebokeng Hospital, and 18 months at the Chris Hani and George Mukhari hospitals,” says DA member of the Gauteng legislature Jack Bloom.
+“The waiting times are also very variable; the longest being two years at Mamelodi Hospital, 22 months at Sebokeng Hospital, and 18 months at the Chris Hani and George Mukhari hospitals,” says Bloom.
+“Hospitals need support for overtime payment and skilled personnel and equipment to radically speed up the restoration of sight to thousands of people.”

 Cataracts are small cloudy patches that develop on the lens in the eye and that can result in significantly impaired vision.
 Cataract surgery typically involves removing the cloudy lens and replacing it with an artificial one.
-The operation takes around 30 to 45 minutes.
+The operation takes around 30 to 45 minutes and results in much-improved eyesight.

 While Covid-19 restrictions and pressures have hampered the provision of cataract surgery, deeper and more long-standing problems in the public healthcare system may also be to blame.
 As far back as 2011, an article in the South African Medical Journal warned of various staffing issues and the risk of long waiting lists for the sight-improving operation.

-Ophthalmologist Dr Nicky Welsh, head of the clinical unit at the Charlotte Maxeke Johannesburg Academic Hospital, describes a “slow creep” of collapse and dysfunction at this key facility that is still not back to full function after a fire that broke out there in April.
-She suggests that the situation at Charlotte Maxeke hospital is emblematic of a wider malaise affecting ophthalmology services and healthcare in the province.
+Ophthalmologist Dr Nicky Welsh is the head of the clinical unit at the Charlotte Maxeke Academic Hospital (CMAH) and the University of Witwatersrand.
+She describes a “slow creep” of collapse and dysfunction at this key facility that is still not back to full function after a fire that broke out there was allowed to spread with devastating consequences in the middle of April.
+She suggests that the situation at CMAH is emblematic of a wider malaise impacting healthcare in the province that is also impacting ophthalmology services.

 “Two theatres should be running full-time, five days a week.
 As a quaternary facility, we should be focused on doing the more complicated surgeries rather than cataracts, but we have patients coming from as far away as Heidelberg because there’s a dire lack of eye hospitals and clinics.
 So there’s a problem with how surgeries are being allocated to facilities and it adds to unexpected pressure for staff,” she says.

-Welsh points out other problems, such as staffing issues that include poor productivity and low morale.
-There are also clerical bungles, mismanagement of hospital funds, maladministration and inaccurate data capturing to ensure patients can be easily located and contacted.
+Capacity to do surgeries to match demand is, however, just one major burden.
+Welsh points out other problems like staffing issues that include poor productivity and low morale.
+There are also clerical bungles, mismanagement of hospital funds, and maladministration, and inaccurate data capturing to ensure patients can be easily located and contacted.

-There’s also a shortage of nurses, porters and cleaners, which means that patients are not prepared for surgery on time, patient files can’t be located or theatres aren’t cleaned on schedule.
+It’s a shortage of nurses, porters, and cleaners.
+This means surgeries that should begin at 8 am seldom do, she says.
+Patients are not prepped for surgery on time, patient files can’t be located, or theatres aren’t cleaned on schedule.

-A significant number of nurses and support staff died from Covid-19, especially in the first wave.
+Welsh says the hospital was not spared from Covid-19 deaths either.
+A significant number of their nurses and support staff died from the virus, especially in the first wave.
 Added to this, she says many nurses have stress-related illnesses and chronic illnesses, meaning they take more sick days or complain of feeling poorly when they are on shift.
 They are also an ageing cohort of nurses and new staff members have not been added to their ranks because vacancies remain unfilled.

 Lack of surgeons

-Along with strained human resources, there are regular shortages of consumables such as theatre gowns and drapes.
+Along with strained human capacity, there are regular shortages of consumables like theatre gowns or theatre drapes.
 Repairs and maintenance of equipment have fallen behind schedule and suppliers and service providers are reluctant to do work with government because they are not paid or are repeatedly not paid on time.
 On the other end, there are suppliers who inflate quotes, adding to the maladministration, misspending, and corruption that has been rife in the province.

 Tracking down patients to schedule surgeries can also be hit and miss.
-Many who have been on waiting lists for a long time have changed their telephone numbers, so time is lost when staff members have to make multiple phone calls to track down a single patient.
+Many who have been on waiting lists for a long time have changed their telephone numbers.
+It means time is lost when staff members have to make multiple phone calls to track down a single patient.

 “We also find that many patients arrive for their surgeries, but they don’t have their hypertension or diabetes under control.
 Many couldn’t access their treatments easily during lockdown restrictions.
 We understand this, but it means we have to cancel those surgeries on the day,” Welsh says.

-Ultimately, the multiple problems are “an erosion over many years and it is patients who bear the brunt”.
+Ultimately, Welsh says the multiple problems are “an erosion over many years and it is patients who bear the brunt.”

 Waiting for more than two years

-She tells Spotlight how her eyesight became an issue in January 2019.
-She got a referral letter from an optometrist for cataract removal and ended up at Charlotte Maxeke hospital.
+She tells Spotlight how her eyesight first started to worry her in January 2019.
+She got a referral letter from an optometrist for cataract removal and ended up at CMAH.

 At her November appointment date, all she got was eye drops and was told to come back the following year.